Sunday, December 20, 2009

 Here's what I've learned while traveling with kids:

+Everything can be fun if you choose to make it so.
 On a recent trip with my 15 month old daughter and my two nephews I realized that even a long car ride or seemingly endless day can be made better.
 In this case it was with a little word game and a lot of imagination.
 Max had all of us cracking up with laughter when he decided to narrate our drive and tweak it with a little word game.
 Now if an 8 year old can find the fun in being board I'm sure we can find the fun in our daily activities.

+Perspective is AMAZING.
 From a child's perspective things are bigger, better, and more exciting.
 They are not usually jaded and the most mundane seeming items to us might be a treasure to them.
 But it is just a matter of perspective.
 You can choose to change your perspective and ordinary things might seem just as extraordinary.

+Flexibility is key.
 Kids are so much better at adapting to changes in routine.
 They may miss naps or the regular bedtime routine but when they finally fall asleep... in the car, stroller, your lap, etc... they're worn out and HAPPY.
 They wake up the next morning ready to play again without complaints of how their usual routine was missed.
 If we're flexible most curves life throws us can be learning opportunities or at least opportunities for fun.

+You can do that thing you'd thought you'd never try.
 At home kids may hate lettuce or strawberry milkshakes but when they're "out", be it a vacation or a trip to grandma's, they surprise us by trying things you didn't think they would.
 Adopt that courage and curiosity and challenge yourself to do things that may be different enough to scare you.
 Parasail, horseback ride, ski/snowboard, eat foods you're not sure about, take the subway or bus, go on a long bike ride or a blind date just try and don't wait to be on vacation to do it.

+Taking a camera everywhere is a great idea.
 Sometimes the best picture moments are unexpected but when you see an opportunity for capturing a shot it's good to be prepared.
 Whether it's a silhouette of the kids at the park or a posed shot of siblings, cousins, friends, having ice cream or enjoying a meal it's worth the little extra weight in your purse to be able to look back at these moments.
 Digital cameras or even phone cameras are also a great tool.

 • Photograph your children before splitting up at a venue or everyday while traveling.
 If they get lost, you'll have an instant visual of exactly what they were wearing to show local law enforcement.